Improvements since 2000

 The 2018 revision of the Australian and New Zealand Guidelines for Fresh and Marine Water Quality (ANZ Guidelines) is now an online platform.
 This is to improve usability and provide faster updates as new information becomes available.

-Revisions to default guideline values (DGVs) since the ANZECC & ARMCANZ (2000) guidelines have been provided for the ‘aquatic ecosystem’ community value.
+There have been revisions to default guideline values (DGVs) since the ANZECC & ARMCANZ (2000) guidelines.
+These have been provided for the ‘aquatic ecosystem’ community value.

 DGVs have been revised for physical and chemical (PC) stressors.
 This follows new knowledge, broader monitoring data collected since 2000, and an ecoregionalisation approach.
 More specific guidance is provided for temporary inland waters.